 Our Education Hour page offers a listing and direct registration to all or our upcoming free online webinars.
 These are open to anyone - we look forward to seeing you there!

 See our Dementia Education for Everyone page to see other informative education resources offered at the Alzheimer Society and around the web.
+These resources may be of interest to registered clients, general inquiries or professional staff.

 Our Dementia Education for Healthcare professionals page lists the courses we offer - GPA and U-First! - as well as useful online resources.